International Art & Kite Festival

 - Train Rides

-Excitement surrounded the Cultural Playground for Kids.
-A kids DJ kept the area buzzing with kid-friendly music and lots of fun activities.
-Kids got an enormous opportunity to play games that school children enjoy around the world including:
+The Kids Cultural Playground blasted upbeat, kid-friendly music and feature a variety of activities.
+Youth had the opportunity to play games that school children around the world enjoy:

 - Red Light, Green Light Pilolo (Ghana)